Layer LogoLayer AVS Docs

 Prerequisites

 1. If you haven't already, install the Rust toolchain with at least version 1.80.0.
 You can follow these instructions.
+Make sure you have followed the getting started guide before proceeding.

 2. Even though we will be building a Wasm component that targets WASI Preview 2, the Rust wasm32-wasip2 build target is not quite ready yet.
 So we will use cargo-component to compile the wasm32-wasip1 binaries and package to use WASI Preview 2.